Sport in Argentina: Football

 Football is the most popular sport in Argentina and part of the country's culture.
 The sport is played by children during breaks at school and by grown-ups on the plenty of both indoor and outdoor fields located throughout the country.

-The national team has won the FIFA World Cup three times (in 1978, 1986 and 2022), successive Olympic gold medals (in 2004 and 2008), fifteen Copa América, one Confederations Cup and six World Youth Championships.
+The national team has won the FIFA World Cup three times (in 1978, 1986 and 2022), successive Olympic gold medals (in 2004 and 2008), a record sixteen Copa América, one Confederations Cup and six World Youth Championships.
 Argentine clubs have won the Copa Libertadores, the top continental competition, a record 25 times and the Intercontinental Cup or FIFA Club World Cup 9 times, a record shared with Brazilian clubs.
 The Argentine Primera División is the top level domestic competition.
-The country's most famed football idol is Diego Armando Maradona.
-The most famous football player from the country playing currently is Lionel Andrés Messi.
+The country's most famed football idols are Diego Maradona and Lionel Messi, both of whom captained the national team to a World Cup trophy.

 Argentina's fiercest rival is Brazil and their rivalry is sometimes known as the "Battle of the South Americans".
 They have played each other numerous times in the Copa América and the Confederations Cup, and their clubs have met several times in the Copa Libertadores finals.
 Argentina is one of the few national teams in association football that have beaten Brazil on a regular basis.
 Argentine and Brazilian national youth teams have also met at various tournaments.
 At the 2008 Summer Olympics, the under-23 teams met in the semi-finals, with Argentina winning 3–0 in a hard-fought game.
 In addition, the aforementioned Maradona has been often compared with Brazilian iconic player Pelé.

 Women's football is far behind in terms of popularity and professionalism.
 However, the women's national team has competed in the South American Championship since 1995, finishing as runner-up three times before winning the competition in 2006 with a 5–0 victory over Brazil.
 The national team also played in the 2003 and the 2007 FIFA Women's World Cups, but they finished last in the group on both occasions.